 The portion of the eye behind the lens is called the Posterior chamber.
 This chamber is filled with gel like Vitreous Humour.
 The most delicate and complex part of the eye is the Retina which is present at the back of the eye.
 The Retina has light sensitive receptors that detect the presence of light and colour.
 These receptors are of two types – Rods and Cones.
 The cones are responsible for the detection of colour and high resolution vision while the rods are responsible for light sensitivity.

 Near the center of the Retina is a pigmented oval area called Macula which has a high concentration of rods and cones.
 At the center of Macula is a region called Fovea which has the highest concentration of Cones.
-Rods are absent from this region.
+Rods are absent in this region.
 This region is responsible for the central high resolution image.
 This is the region where the image of an object in the line of sight falls.

 Many conditions that affect the retina, affect our vision.
-The symptoms that can occur as a result are loss of central vision, loss or peripheral vision (tunnel vision), loss of depth perception and contrast, glare sensitivity and night blindness.
+The symptoms that can occur as a result are loss of central vision, loss of peripheral vision (tunnel vision), loss of depth perception and contrast, glare sensitivity and night blindness.
 Many conditions can affect the very delicate and complex Retina.
 These include age-related conditions (such as Age-related Macular Degeneration), inheritable conditions (such as Retinitis Pigmentosa) and systemic illnesses (such as Diabetes and high blood pressure).
 We at Sanjeevan Netralaya with the help of Ayurveda Medicine take care of these issues and help you overcome the symptoms you have been suffering from so as to lead a normal life.